browserstack/browserstack-bitrise-espresso-step/README.md

 ## Configure the Step

-Before configuring this step, make sure you install [Bitrise CLI](https://github.com/bitrise-io/bitrise) on your machine.

-Complete the following steps:
+Complete the following steps to configure BrowserStack's Espresso step in Bitrise:

 1. Open the Workflow you want to use in the Workflow Editor.
 ​